dead-claudia/thallium/docs/api.md

 t.myAssert 1, 1 # Fails, method not defined here
 ```

-Ad-hoc assertions are most definitely permitted, and the API is made for this to be both possible and practical.
+Ad-hoc assertions are most definitely permitted, and the API is made for this to be easy.

 This returns the current Techtonic instance, for chaining.